magape/OTP-QKD-BB84/Encryption in Python.md

 As can be seen above, after the generation of key using QKD, the communication doesn't involve quantum processing.
 The encryption and decryption operations use the QKD generated key but are implemented with classical computing devices.
 The transmission of the ciphertext between sender and receiver also is done through a classical channel.

 ## Code Snippets
-In this section I will describe how I implemented the functions for encryption and decryption of the message.
+In this section I describe how I implemented the functions for encryption and decryption of the message.
 ### Message Encryption
 Next is the definition of the encryption function, excluding the comments.
 ```python